molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     b = mol.addBond(0, 1)

-The method returns a `Chem.BasicBond`_ object which is also owned by the creating `Chem.BasicMolecule`_ instance *mol*.
+The method returns a `Chem.Bond`_ object which is also owned and managed by the creating `Chem.Molecule`_ instance *mol*.
 As with atoms, the created bond does not yet have any properties.
 To set the bond order to a value of 2 (= double bond) the property function `Chem.setOrder()`_ needs to be called:

 .. code:: ipython3

     Chem.setOrder(b, 2)

-A previously set bond order property value can be accessed by the accompanying getter function `Chem.getOrder()`_:
+A previously set bond order property value can be retrieved by the accompanying getter function `Chem.getOrder()`_:

 .. code:: ipython3